-- Entries will be accepted electronically, in a Word document at firstname.lastname@example.org and in print at the John Crerar Library Reference Desk, Monday-Friday between the hours of 9:00 am - 5:00 pm.
-The deadline for submission is April 18, 2016.
+- Entries will be accepted electronically, in a Word document at firstname.lastname@example.org and in print at the John Crerar Library Monday-Friday between the hours of 9:00 am - 5:00 pm on the day of the deadline.

 Resubmission is welcome.
 The selection committee may recommend papers that are not selected for the 1st or 2nd prize for resubmission the following year, with revisions to accommodate the new topic.
 In some cases, the topics may differ substantially from year to year - thus resubmission would not be a possibility.